regina-yun/Nifty/README.md

 # Project Week 1

-## Calcumate App
+## Nifty Tracker

 ### Main features and functions
-- Provides handy information about using expired cosmetics and 'Period-After-Opening'
+- Provides handy information about cosmetic expiry dates
 - Allows the user to either:
   - Enter an expiry date or
-  - Calculate the expiry date of the cosmetic product
+  - Enter the date of opening and the period-after-opening
-- Adds item to a list, including their expiration dates based on their input for tracking purposes
-- Set reminders to remind user on upcoming expirations
+- Allows tracking of dates by saving it on the browser's cache
 - Allows physical removal of item once it has been used up/expired

 ### Supported Devices
 - Mobile devices
+- Tablets/Phablets
 - Desktops/Laptops